 If you are reacting to your food, it means you aren’t digesting your food properly.

-I have found that most people I talk to have some sort of digestive issue (bloating, constipation and just constant tummy troubles).
-Unfortunately, a good deal of people either ignore these symptoms and/or take some sort of over the counter antacid or laxative and call it day.
-However these are usually just band-aids to the entire problem (especially if you feel this way frequently).
+I have found that most people I talk to have some sort of digestive issue (bloating, constipation, nausea, or just constant tummy troubles).
+Unfortunately, a good deal of people either ignore these symptoms and/or take some sort of over the counter antacid or laxative and call it a day.
+However these are usually just band-aids to the entire other problem (especially if you feel this way frequently).
 Digestive issues could also be causing other ailments and you might not even know they are connected.
 Your gut health is also linked to allergies, acne, chronic inflammation; or even anxiety, lack of energy, and moodiness.

 One solution is to try an elimination diet.
 This is exactly how it sounds, you eliminate possible food irritants to see which one is the offender.
 You can eliminate them all at once, then substitute them back slowly to see what doesn’t work or eliminate them one by one until you feel better.
 Its really a matter of preference and time.